Fungus-Community-Edition/Fungus-wiki/fungus_docs/save_system.md

 In the example scene, the Save Data object can be seen in the root of the hierarchy window.
 The Flowcharts property contains a list of the Flowchart objects to be saved in this scene.

-To add a Save Data object to your scene, select *Tools > %Fungus > Create > Save Data*.
+To add a Save Data object to your scene, select *Tools > Fungus > Create > Save Data*.
 You can add as many Flowcharts as you like to the list, but make sure that each one has a unique name (e.g. Flowchart1, Flowchart2, etc.) or loading won’t work correctly.

 If you are interested in extending the save system to support saving other types of data (besides Flowchart variables), you can either modify or subclass the SaveData component to achieve this.

 # The Save Menu

-The Save Menu is a simple UI which allows players to interact with the %Fungus save system.
+The Save Menu is a simple UI which allows players to interact with the Fungus save system.
 This section explains what each button does and how to configure the Save Menu properties.

 ## Save Menu properties ## {#save_menu_properties}